hello-robot/stretch_install/docs/robot_install.md

 ./stretch_new_robot_install.sh
 ```

 Once the script has started, it will ask you for your robot's serial number, Y/N confirmation, and the password.
-Then, the script will take 20-30 minutes to complete.
+Then, the script will typically take 20-30 minutes to complete on a wired connection.
 Once it finishes, it should print out something similar to:

 ```
 #############################################